tshepang/blog/content/Alice In Wonderland (2010).md

 categories = ['movies']
 +++

-There\'s a number of enchanting moments, and Alice is sweet to the eye;
+There's a number of enchanting moments, and Alice is sweet to the eye;
 she is also lovely in battle costume and battle movement; the hatter is at times fun (my favorite moment, also the saddest, is when exclaiming how good it would be that he dies looking good); the evil queen is the